actualbudget/docs/docs/experimental/goal-templates.md

 ### Notes
 - Pay Distribution Templates share the same rules for currency and number formats as other templates.
-- Other Templates that share a category with a Pay Distribution template, will ignore the budgeted column and only set the goals for that category.
+- Other Templates that share a category with a Pay Distribution template will ignore the budgeted column and only set the goals for that category.
 - Pay Distribution templates will follow goal limits set by other templates on the category.
-- Pay distribution templates can be used in conjunction with Remainder template.
-By adding `#template +0` before `#template remainder` all remaining budget will be added to the Remainder templates category budgeted column.
+- Pay Distribution templates can be used in conjunction with the Remainder template.
+By adding `#template +0` before `#template remainder` remaining budget will be added to the current budgeted amount for each of the Remainder templates categories.
+See the [Remainder Template](#remainder-template) Section for more info.
-- Pay distribution templates ignore the `Apply budget template` empty cells rule.
-This is because Pay distribution templates are designed to add to budgeted amounts regularly.
+- Pay Distribution templates ignore the Apply budget template empty cells rule because they are designed to add to budgeted amounts regularly.
-- Pay distribution templates only use available funds, once there are no available funds left in the budget all other Pay distribution will not work.
+- Pay Distribution templates only use available funds; once there are no available funds left in the budget, all other Pay Distributions will not work.

 ### Examples

-Pay distribution templates are triggered each time [Apply Budget Templates](#apply-the-templates) is pressed.
+Pay distribution templates are triggered each time [Apply Budget Templates](#apply-the-templates) is clicked.

 |Template|Actions|
 |:---:|---:|